 Effective Teaching Strategies for Dyscalculia and Learning Difficulties in Mathematics provides an essential bridge between scientific research and practical interventions with children.
-It unpacks what we know about possible cognitive causation of mathematical difficulties in order to improve teaching and therefore learning.
+It unpacks what we know about the possible cognitive causation of mathematical difficulties in order to improve teaching and therefore learning.

-Illustrated throughout with examples of materials used in the effective interventions described, this essential guide offers deep understanding and effective strategies for developmental and educational psychologists, special educational needs and/or disabilities coordinators and teachers working with children experiencing mathematical difficulties.
+Illustrated throughout with examples of materials used in the effective interventions described, this essential guide offers deep understanding and effective strategies for developmental and educational psychologists, special educational needs and/or disabilities coordinators, and teachers working with children experiencing mathematical difficulties.

 "In this engaging book, Noel and Karagiannakis provide a state-of-the art, evidence-based overview of methods and tools to help children with mathematical learning difficulties, such as Developmental Dyscalculia.
 This book represents an invaluable resources for educators working with students who present with mathematical learning difficulties"